Vorarlberg: Language

-Traditional garb
+Traditional clothing

 Traditional costumes ("tracht") have a long history in Vorarlberg.
 Many valleys and villages have their own kind of garb, each with special characteristics from certain style periods.
 The Bregenzerwälder garb is the oldest, it originated in the 15/16th century and is also called "d'Juppô" (Bavarian: "Juppe").
 The Montafon garb is inspired by the baroque era.
 A whole set of Tracht consists of several elements: the "Juppe" (the apron), a headgear (caps, hats), a blouse, a "Tschopa" (jacket), and stockings.
 The hairstyle (for example braided hair) can also be part of the Tracht.

 In the 1970s, very few Vorarlbergers wore tracht.
 The reason for this was strict regulations with regard to the people wearing Tracht.
 For example, Bregenzerwälder ladies with short hair ought not to wear tracht, because their hair was too short for the suitable hair style ("Wälderzöpfe").
 It was only when the regulations were loosened and the clothes were individualised in the 1990s that wearing tracht became more popular.
 Today, traditional garb is mainly worn on festive occasions.
 In the Juppenwerkstatt Riefensberg, tracht is still traditionally manufactured.
 There is a "national association for people wearing traditional costume" (Landestrachtenverband) that supports Vorarlberg's Tracht wearing inhabitants and music chapels.